Downlink/test/Readme.md

 });
 ```
 #### Client application to monitor the remote machines
 In this example, the client will iterate over the remote machines once and start watching each machine's sensor and actuactor status.
-If one the sensor and actuator state changes, the status will be pushed to the client.
+If one the sensors and actuator's state changes, the status will be pushed to the client.
 ```js
 const { Client } = require('m2m');